What is PCIP data?

 Do you offer expedited service?

-No. We ask all our clients not to place an order unless they’re willing to accept the delivery date we assign, which doesn’t happen until after payment is submitted.
+Unfortunately, we’re unable to offer expedited service.
+We ask all our clients not to place an order unless they’re willing to accept the delivery date we assign, which doesn’t happen until after both payment and Cataloging Order Form data have been submitted.
 If you absolutely must have your order on a specific date, please contact us first to find out if we can accommodate you.
 We regret we can’t offer any exceptions to this rule.

 Can you guarantee I'll receive my order on a specific date?